LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 ## How to solve nonograms

-Starting a blank nonogram puzzle can be daunting.
+A blank nonogram puzzle can be daunting.
 Thankfully there is a simple technique to get going.
 For every row/column, construct the left-most/top-most solution.
 Then slide it across all the way to the right/bottom.
 The cells that always remain part of the same sequence (whether black or white) can be shaded in.